This passive income ideas post was updated on 03/25/2019.

 Finding cash flow positive rental properties is difficult, especially if you live in an expensive city or suburb.
-But services are now available to help you purchase cash flowing rental properties in cities and towns where the numbers work.
-Properties that are rented upon purchase are called turnkey properties.
+But services are available to help you purchase cash flowing rental properties in cities and towns where the numbers work.
+Properties rented out upon purchase are called turnkey properties.

-That means that an existing landlord would like to sell a property, but has a tenant in place and doesn’t want to kick them out.
+Usually, an existing landlord wants to sell a property, but has a tenant in place and doesn’t want to kick them out.
 You are buying an investment property already rented.

 The leading online turnkey rental property broker is Roofstock.
-It’s free to browse their website for existing properties.
+Browsing their website for listed properties is free.
 Last I checked, several hundred were listed as available.

 Roofstock only operates in cities and counties where the rental numbers work and rent comfortably covers expenses and there’s cash leftover.

-Learn more about Roofstock and sign in to check out their current inventory for free.
+Learn more about Roofstock and sign up to see the latest deals for free.